roflmaostc/FFTResampling.jl/README.md

 It offers upsampling of a signal by zero padding the spectrum in Fourier space.
 Secondly, a signal can be downsampled by cropping frequencies around the center spot in Fourier space.
 We therefore reduce resolution without aliasing.

+This package also works partially with CUDA arrays.
+You need to set the keyword argument `boundary_handling=false` in `resample` to prevent a scalar indexing allowing a fast execution.

 ## Example